TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 <br/>

 ### Upload Multiple Parts
 Objects whose capacity exceeds 5GB need to be segmented into smaller objects of 5GB or smaller before uploading them.
-If you upload segmented objects and create a manifesto object, you can use them as if they are a single object.
+If you upload segmented objects and create a manifest object, you can use them as if they are a single object.

 <br/>